-- Short term storage For short-term (<3 days), it is acceptable to leave the column installed on the LC and filled with mobile phase at room temperature - When using phosphate buffers or other harsh eluents, it is important to remove these and replace them with unbuffered/less harse phases - Long term storage During long term storage, buffer/salt might precipitate in the column and bacterial growth could occur.
-Thus, we recommend to thoroughly flush the column with unbuffered mobile phase to remove any non-volatile salts, acids and ion-pairing agents.
-In a next step, flush the column with 70% or more organic phase (e.g., acetonitrile).
-The column can be stored in 70% or more organic phase - See the Column care guide
+- Short term storage For short-term (< 3 days), it is acceptable to leave the column installed on the LC and filled with mobile phase at room temperature.
+Maintaining a low flow rate while the column is on the system can help with avoiding the need to recondition the column before using it again. - Long term storage During long term storage, buffer/salt might precipitate in the column and bacterial growth could occur.
+Thus, we recommend to thoroughly flush the column with unbuffered mobile phase to remove any non-volatile salts and acids.
+In a next step, flush the column with 90 % acetonitrile and then use the storage solution listed on the CoA or QAR - See the Column Care Guide